ryanallen/words-of-my-perfect-teacher/README.md

 ## Four boundless qualities
 *tshad med bzhi*, Skt. *caturaprameya*,
-1. unlimited love (*byams pa,* Skt. *maitri*),
+1. unlimited love (*byams pa,* Skt. *maitrī*),
 2. compassion (*snying rje, karuna*),
 3. joy (*dga' ba, mudita*), and
 4. equanimity (*btang snyoms, upeksa*).

 ## Four concentrations
-*bsam gtan bzhi*, Skt. *caturdhyana*, four levels of meditative absorption, the fruit of which is to be reborn in four kinds of god realms in the World of Form.
+*bsam gtan bzhi*, Skt. *caturdhyāna*, four levels of meditative absorption, the fruit of which is to be reborn in four kinds of god realms in the World of Form.
 However they can also be used on the path of enlightenment.

 ## Four demons
 *bdud bzhi* from note <sup>[230](#230)</sup>.
 See also [demon](#demon).